The Midburn Event

 Burning Man is an annual, one week event that takes place at Black Rock City in the Black Rock Desert, Nevada, U.S.A.
 No attempt to explain the event is possible until you actually experience it.
 Tens of thousands of participants gather in the middle of the desert, where living conditions are among the harshest in the northern hemisphere, and build a temporary city in which this insanely chaotic but super-organized event takes place.

 At the end of the event the city disappears as if it never existed.

 The event is defined as an experiment in Community, Art, Radical self-expression and Radical self-reliance and is based on the “Ten Principles” that formed over the years.

 It all began on the longest day of the year, in the summer of 1986; 20 participants met on Baker Beach in San Francisco and burned a wooden effigy of a man as a spontaneous act of radical self-expression.
 The event got its name – Burning Man.
 Since then, the event grew and the amount of participants has almost doubled each year.
 After 5 years, the event moved to the Black Rock Desert in Nevada where it has taken place ever since.
-About 65,000 Participants took part in the last event.

 The special thing about the event is that there are no visitors or spectators but only participants.
 The content of the event is determined by the participants that create it.
 Theme Camps are created with bars, clubs, lecture areas and relaxation areas.
 Artists pave the desert floor with giant, interactive art installations.
 At night the desert comes to life and transforms into a psychedelic display of light, color, fire and music.
 The participants wear colorful clothes, made for the event months in advance, and ride bicycles decorated with colorful lighting.
 Mutant art-cars carry party-goers deep into the desert, interactive art installations are lit by psychedelic lights and sounds of giant parties carry on well into the small hours of the night.